AnhuaW/AnhuaW/README.md

 ## About Me

 I'm currently pursuing a Master's Degree in Human-Computer Interaction at the School of Information, University of Michigan.
-My interests lie in the intersection of design 🎨 and development 💻 , and I'm particularly passionate about creating interactive systems and immersive experiences.
+My interests lie in the intersection of design 🎨 and development 💻 , and I'm particularly passionate about building interactive systems and creating immersive experiences.

 ## What I Do